mwales/chip8/README.md

 Qt for graphical interface

+# Build instructions

+I have only tested on Ubuntu 14.04 64-bit.

+## Disassembler

+This should be normal portable C++.
+I have a compilation script in the src directory to compile it.

+    ./c.sh

+## Emulator

+The emulator should only depend on Qt.
+I'm using 4.8.6 that I'm 75% sure is in the Ubuntu package repo.
+I wanted to do more as standard C++, but I needed a threading library, so Qt picks up that responsibility rather than pthread or C++ 11 support.

+I also briefly tested with Qt 5.3.

+To compile the Qt application, cd with your terminal to src directory.

+    mkdir build
+    cd build
+    qmake ../chip8emu.pro
+    make

 # Disassembler

 I want to take a few approaches with this.

 I want to start making a disassembler that just ingests the whole ROM and interprets every 2 bytes as op-code information.
 I realize this is wrong because I've noticed some of the ROMs have binary data in the ROM that isn't executable code.

 If code will ever jump to an odd-address (addr % 2 == 1), it will produce garbage during linear disassemble.